rizoic/Notes/01bots/holdarea.md

 Will try to go through them later and find some interesting and relevant to day to day rules

-## Get insert size and its sd for GEO

-When uploading datasets to GEO one of the entries that is optionally required in the template is the insert file and its SD.
-You can easily get this by using the [CollectInsertSizeMetrics](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.0.1.2/picard_analysis_CollectInsertSizeMetrics.php) utility that comes as a part of Picard.
-This should give you both the required metrics [Source](https://translate.googleusercontent.com/translate_c?depth=1&hl=en&prev=search&rurl=translate.google.com&sl=zh-CN&sp=nmt4&u=http://t43983006.lofter.com/post/1d0b3057_c4734ba&xid=17259,15700022,15700124,15700149,15700186,15700191,15700201&usg=ALkJrhg2252KYIttBsJ1c_hgcu24x7VqxQ).

 ## Handling GTF files in R

 A few interesting ways of doing this are -

 1. [GTF](https://github.com/jokergoo/GTF) - A simple class for reading in GTF files.
 Can be expanded further if required
-2. []